Big0290/WList_Generator/README.md

 # WList_Generator
-a simple application that create a Word list Dictionary in python
+a simple script that create a Word list Dictionary in python